Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 • Early cancellation may result in a prorated refund minus admin fees

 Who benefits most: Homeowners with stable income and a comfortable emergency fund.
 If you've owned your home for a few years, have surplus cash after closing, and want the lowest long-term cost, paying annually is almost always the smarter financial move.
-Learn more about total home warranty costs before committing to a plan.
+Review our home warranty total cost analysis before committing to a plan.

 Monthly Payment: Best for Budget-Focused & First-Time Buyers